Exclusive: Casino mogul Adelson says no certainty over Las Vegas stadium for NFL's Raiders

 Nevada's governor, Brian Sandoval, signed a bill last week that would increase hotel taxes to help raise $750 million for a new $1.9 billion, 65,000-seat domed stadium.
 The legislation drew criticism from taxpayer groups and some labor unions, for providing public money for the stadium.

 Adelson did not comment on any of the financial details, and a representative for the tycoon declined to elaborate on the remarks on Wednesday.
-Adelson, who is chief executive of gambling giant Las Vegas Sands Corp (LVS.N), has pledged up to $650 million toward building the stadium, with the remainder coming from the Raiders and the National Football League.
+Adelson, who is chief executive of gambling giant Las Vegas Sands Corp, has pledged up to $650 million toward building the stadium, with the remainder coming from the Raiders and the National Football League.

 The Raiders relocation is not certain even if Adelson and the team agree terms.
 Any move would require approval from three-quarters of NFL franchise owners.